domfarolino/algorithms/src/datastructures/SLL/README.md

  - The list has at least one node (`head != NULL`)

 Regarding the former, we just need to set the head equal to a new list node whose value is `elem`.
-Since the list will only contain one value at this point it is important to uphold our invariant of updating the tail to equal the head.
+Since the list will only contain one value at this point, it is important to uphold our invariant of updating the tail to equal the head.

-In the average case of inserting an element at the head of a list with more than one node we'll just create a new node whose next value is equal to the current head.
-Then we'll set the current head equal to this new value, and we're finished.
+In the average case of inserting an element at the head of a list with more than one node, we'll just create a new node whose next value is equal to the current head.
+Then, we'll set the current head equal to this new value and we're finished.

 <a name="addToTail"></a>
 ### `void SLL<T>::addToTail(T elem);`

 Adding an element to the tail of a list functions similarly to adding to the head.
-If the list is empty the functions behave identically.
+If the list is empty, the functions behave identically.

 In the average case, we just need to make our current tail point to a new node whose value is `elem`.
 We need to set the `next` field on this node to `NULL` (prepping it to become a tail), and then set our tail pointer equal to this node.